McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   This change was made to allow your own menu footer to be placed right after the so called prefooter that comes with the theme (containing the language switch and *Clear history* functionality).

+- **New**: You can also set multiple variants.
+In this case, the first variant is the default choosen on first view and a theme selector will be shown in the menu footer.
+See the [documentation]({{%relref "basics/customization/#multiple-variants" %}}) for configuration.

 ## 2.9.0

 - **Breaking**: This release removes the themes implementation of `ref`/`relref` in favor for Hugos standard implementation.
 This is because of inconsistencies with the themes implementation.
 In advantage, your project becomes standard complient and exchanging this theme in your project to some other theme will be effortless.